* UPDATED AUGUST 2018 *

 The Ben Illis Agency (BIA) * SUBMISSIONS CURRENTLY ON HIATUS * No, it’s not the secret service of the literary world (or is it…?) – it’s the young, dynamic literary agency of Ben Illis, previously of AM Heath.
 Submit using the form on the submissions page to which you can attach your synopsis and sample pages, and you should hear back within 2 months.
 No picture books You can read an interview with Ben on the Golden Egg Academy website.

 Caroline Sheldon This is a leading literary agency who are very selective about their work.
 They have two agents and a large list of clients.
-Submit by email to one of the agents (read about them on the site) and attach a synopsis and the first three chapters.
+Submit by email (although post is acceptable as well) to either Caroline or Felicity Trew (read about them on the site) and attach a synopsis and the first three chapters.
 If the children’s book is under ten thousand words you may submit it in its entirety, or up to three picture books.
 You should also read their twelve pet hates!
 In fact, read them anyway whether or not you are submitting.

 Celia Catchpole This is a small agency with two agents and twenty-seven authors, who take on only one or two new authors a year.
 They have a very specific way of handling submission: a dedicated email address to which you should send a brief email and a small sample of your work pasted into the email itself (no attachments).
 If they are interested they will ask for more.